colinrozzi/fs-mcp-server/SPECIFICATION.md

   "properties": {
     "path": {
       "type": "string",
-      "description": "Path to the directory to create (full path or relative to one of the allowed directories)" },
+      "description": "Full path to the directory to create" },
     "recursive": {
       "type": "boolean",